St Austell Healthcare

 Warts/verrucae

-If you need advice or medication for a minor self-limiting condition, please consider seeking advice and support from your community pharmacy that would be able to advise on self-care and appropriate purchase of over-the-counter medicines.
+If you need advice or medication for a minor self-limiting condition, please ask for help from your community pharmacy.
+The community pharmacy will be able to advice on self-care, and offer over-the-counter medicines.
 You could also visit:

 • NHS website